techies23/video-conference-zoom/README.txt

 Search for the plugin -> add new dialog and click install, or download and extract the plugin, and copy the the Zoom plugin folder into your wp-content/plugins directory and activate.

 == Frequently Asked Questions ==

+= Updating to version 4.0.0 =

+Please check how you can do the [Migration from JWT](https://zoom.codemanas.com/migration/ "Migration from JWT")

 = Add users not working for me =